 The waiting list will be purged annually.
-Each applicant will receive a letter from the property, which will request updated information and ask about their continued interest.
-This letter must be returned within the specified time or their application will be removed from the waiting list.
-It is the responsibility of the applicant to maintain a current address with the office in order to receive waiting list correspondence.
-Any correspondence returned undeliverable will result in application being removed from the waitlist.
+Each applicant will receive a letter from the property requesting updated information and asking about their continued interest.
+This letter must be returned within the specified time, or their application will be removed from the waiting list.
+The applicant is responsible for maintaining a current address with the office to receive waiting list correspondence.
+Any correspondence returned undeliverable will result in the application being removed from the waitlist.